Scarjit/CosmicCipher/README.md

 ## Description

-This is an *experimental* project to create a hybrid encryption scheme for use in slow communication channels.
-It uses a combination of pre & post quantum algorithms to encrypt and decrypt messages.
+This is an experimental repo.

 ## Usage